harunou/SheetsDB/README.md

 First row is for column titles.

 ##Columns and rows.
-Column title may contain white spaces and should be unique.
-First digit will be ignored.
+Column header (title) may contain white spaces and should be unique.
+First digit in the header will be ignored.
-For example, 'First name' title will be outputted as 'firstName', '1 title whatever' -> 'titleWhatever'.
+For example, 'First name' header transforms to 'firstName' key, '1 title whatever' -> 'titleWhatever', 'Timestamp' -> 'timestamp'.
-Columns with no titles in data range will be ignored.
+Columns with no headers in the data range will be ignored.
 Empty rows will be ignored as well.

 ##Column types.
-Column data will be converted to a number or an array or other type, if a type conversion is specified for the column.
+Column data will be converted to the specified data type, if the type conversion exists for the column.
 Default type is a string.

 Default types: